 William was installed as Master on 8th December 2015 having been clothed in the Livery in 1989.
 He joined the Court as an Assistant in December 2009 and served as Chairman of a Think Tank Group established in 2012 by the Master to “consider how the future of the Glass Sellers should unfold”.

 William served in the Royal Navy for twenty years, serving in HM Ships PHOEBE, LOWESTOFT, INVINCIBLE and GLOUCESTER and seeing active service in the Falklands and Gulf.
 Retiring in 1990 as Commander, he spent a year on the Sloan Fellowship Programme at London Business School, before joining Compaq Computer Corporation in the UK where he became Director of Marketing and eCommerce.
-For the past 14 years he has been with IMS Health, the leading information, services and technology company dedicated to the healthcare and pharmaceutical industries, including spending a year as interim general manager in IMS’s office in Moscow, and presently working at the IMS office in Warsaw.
+He then joined IMS Health, an information, services and technology company dedicated to the healthcare and pharmaceutical industries.

 2014 – 15 Gwenllian Rhys FRSA

 Gwen was installed as Master on 11 December 2014 having joined the Court in June 2008.
 Clothed in the Livery in December 1993, shortly after the Company agreed to admit women, her involvement goes back to 1983.
 Gwen’s City connections include membership of the Queenhithe and Aldgate Ward Clubs.
 She is also a member of the Worshipful Company of Needlemakers, the Livery Company of Wales and the Lady Masters’ Association.
-She is founder of Women in the City, an award-winning organisation that promotes, recognises and rewards female talent.
+She is founder of Women in the City.

 2012 -13 Guy C D Harrison MIPA MABRP